topo-gps/ios-manual/en/routes/routes_generate.rst

 Generating routes
 =================

 Suppose you want to walk or cycle a route of a certain length from a certain point.
 You could try to :ref:`plan a route <sec-route-plan>`, and by trial and error you will probably end up with a nice round trip route of the desired length.
-However, in such situation it might be much easier to let Topo GPS generate a route for you.
+However, in such situation it might be much easier to letting Topo GPS generate a route for you.

 Generating a route is the automatic creation of a round-trip route.
 The only inputs are the starting point, the desired length and the transportation means.